uit-no/hpc-doc/applications/chemistry/Gaussian/firsttime_gaussian.rst

 ==================================

-This page contains info aimed at first time users of Gaussian on Stallo, but may also be usefull to more experienced users.
+This page contains info aimed at first time users of Gaussian on Stallo, but may also be useful to more experienced users.
 Please look carefully through the provided examples.
 Also note that the job-script example is rather richly commented to provide additional and relevant info.